Kuuuube/Quartic_Cubic_Quadratic_Solver/README.md

 ## Info

-One_Seven_Two_Eight is more accurate but slower than FQS.
+One_Seven_Two_Eight is more accurate.
+FQS is faster.

 `One_Seven_Two_Eight_Quartic.cs` can return all cubic roots and all quartic roots.